Albert0i/DAO/README-cont.md

 Duration: 0ms
 ```

-Aha, not typically smart but it works...
-ORM is on your fingertips...
+Aha, not typically smart but it works!
+ORM is by your side...

 #### III.
 Refining `findALL` in Redis
-The pure JS code is for reference only.
+The pure JS code is left for reference.
 We focus on JS + Lua script approach.

 Before:
 ```